Most Common Areas for Indoor Mold Growth In New Jersey Homes & Businesses

 When it comes to your New Jersey crawl space and mold, it is important to keep in mind that air travels bottom-up.
 So, any moisture formed in crawl spaces will be carried by the moist air upwards to your living spaces naturally (or mechanically through the HVAC system), which can lead to mold growth beyond just the crawl space.
 If you suspect possible mold growth in your crawl space, contact a crawl space mold remediation company in New Jersey to properly assess the space and recommend an effective cleanup solution.

-While mold development can occur anywhere in your New Jersey home as long as there is an adequate moisture source present, spaces like your attic, basement and crawl space are especially vulnerable to mold growth due to the conditions typically found in these spaces.
+While mold development can occur anywhere in your New Jersey home as long as there is an adequate moisture source present, spaces like your attic, basement and crawl space are some of the most common areas for indoor mold growth due to the conditions typically found in these spaces.
 To learn more about attic mold removal, basement mold removal or crawl space mold removal in your South Jersey area, contact Mastertech Environmental.